 | Hard legislative deadline | June 30, 2026 ends the transitional window |

-| April 2026 exam session | Almost certainly will not produce certificates before July 1 |
+| April 2026 exam session held | Even with the session run, certificates almost certainly will not ship before July 1 |

 | Procedural deadlines frozen | The Ukrainian Special Act has frozen voivodeship clocks, which limits some procedural recourses |